guaix-ucm/pyemir/doc/tutorial_mos/mos_example.rst

 .. note::

-   It is assumed that the reader has already followed the previous tutorial :ref:`simple_example`.
-Some of the concepts already introduced there are not going to be repeated here with the same level of detail.
+   It is assumed that the reader has already followed the previous section of this tutorial :ref:`simple_example`.
+Some of the concepts already introduced there are not going to be repeated here with the same level of detail (or even mentioned at all!).

 Let's consider the rectification and wavelength calibration of a MOS image with slitlets configured in a non-longslit pattern.